Obgyn Ehr Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 OBGYN EHR Market Analysis by Mordor Intelligence

-The OBGYN EHR market reached a present-day USD 1.91 billion and is forecast to advance to USD 2.99 billion by 2030, implying a solid 9.38% CAGR.
+The OBGYN EHR market size is expected to grow from USD 1.91 billion in 2025 to USD 2.09 billion in 2026 and is forecast to reach USD 3.25 billion by 2031 at 9.27% CAGR over 2026-2031.
 Growth is propelled by regulatory incentives that reward precise maternal-health reporting, rapid uptake of cloud deployment, and wider tele-obstetric reimbursement frameworks.
 Cloud platforms shorten implementation times, lower capital outlays, and streamline remote prenatal monitoring, while AI-enabled decision support further improves risk detection and documentation efficiency.
 Vendors that embed specialty-specific workflows now outpace generalist platforms, and emerging subscription models extend access to smaller practices.

 Key Report Takeaways